Over the past month we helped 97,584 new car buyers find their perfect car!

 Price Range (MSRP): $29,900 (CLA-Class) to $116,600 (CL-Class)

-The CLA-Class might be the most affordable car in Mercedes-Benz lineup but it certainly doesn’t look it.
+The CLA-Class debuted last year and though it may be the most affordable car in Mercedes-Benz lineup, it certainly doesn’t look it.
 It has four doors, but Mercedes is found of calling it a coupe thanks to its dramatic, curvy styling and short front/rear overhangs.
-It starts at just under $30,000 and offers Mercedes luxury and attention to detail, along with a peppy turbocharged four-cylinder engine and a dual-clutch seven-speed transmission.
+It offers Mercedes luxury and attention to detail, along with a peppy turbocharged four-cylinder engine and a dual-clutch seven-speed transmission.

 Sitting atop the totem pole is the flagship S-Class line of full-size sedans which represent the pinnacle of luxury.
-The S-Class was redesigned for 2014, with new exterior styling and some of the most advanced tech on the road today, including an Intelligent Drive system that is the closest approximation to a self-driving system there is on the road today.
-Add in an extra handful of luxury and creature comforts, and you get the pinnacle of flagship luxury sedans.
+The S-Class was redesigned last year, adding new exterior styling and some of the most advanced tech on the road today.
 There is also a hybrid version for those who want better fuel economy.
+For 2015, it adds a coupe version which replaces the outgoing CL-Class.
+The two-door keeps all of the luxury of the four-door model but in a sleeker, more streamlined package.

-The ground-breaking CLS-Class features striking coupe styling but also four doors for practicality.
-Of particular note are the new LED headlights which use 71 individual LEDs to make up the headlights, turn signals, etc.
+The ground-breaking CLS-Class features swoopy coupe styling but also four doors for practicality.
+It gets new front and rear bumpers, as well as an interior design refresh for 2015.
+The exterior highlights include LED headlights which use 71 individual LEDs to make up the headlights, turn signals, etc.

 Luxury isn’t the only thing going on at Mercedes they also produce a few sports cars.
-The SLK-Class of two-seater hardtop convertibles was redesigned in 2012, adding Magic Sky Control as an option, which can adjust the tint of the ceiling glass with the touch of a button.
+The SLK-Class of two-seater hardtop convertibles offers the very cool Magic Sky Control roof, which can adjust the tint of the ceiling glass with the touch of a button to let different amounts of light into the cabin.

 The upscale two-seater SL-Class is the larger of two production sports cars in Mercedes’ lineup.
-The convertible hardtop carries a long, long list of interior features (including a beverage cooler in the glove box), and two powerful V-8 engine options.
+The convertible hardtop adds a new variant for 2015, the SL400, and carries a long, long list of interior features (including a beverage cooler in the glove box).

 The M-Class, which also features two-rows of seats for up to five passengers the offers luxury features like real eucalyptus wood trim pieces and standard all-wheel drive.